codezero-be/laravel-localized-routes/README.md

 You can redirect to routes, just like you would in a normal Laravel app.

 If you register an `about` route that is not localized, then `about` is an existing route name and its URL will be redirected to.
-Otherwise, this will try to generate the `about` URL for the active locale, e.g. `en.about` and redirect there.
+Otherwise, this will try to redirect to the `about` route for the active locale, e.g. `en.about`.

 ```php
 return redirect()->route('about');
 ```

-You can't redirect to URL's in a specific locale this way, but if you need to, you can of course just use the `route()` function.
+You can't redirect to URL's in a specific locale this way, but you can of course just use the `route()` function.

 ```php
 return redirect(route('about', [], true, 'nl')); // this redirects to nl.about